ClinicEvents/GenAI-Health-Hackathon/README.md

     3. AWS environment

-**IMPORTANT: Read carefully all of this document.**
+**IMPORTANT: Please read this document carefully.**

 ## 1. Event rules
 All participants in this event must comply with the following conditions:
-- All of the challenge development must be done using AWS services.
+- The development of the challenge  must be done using AWS services.
 The available services are:
     - S3
     - Bedrock
     - Kendra